 The western United States has, for many years, had Longer Combination Vehicles (LCV) operating under various state truck size and weight limits.
 These differing state regulations have played an important role in the efficiencies of the trucking industry and for shippers in the region.
-In an effort to determine the effects of increasing truck size and weight limitations and making them uniform across the region, the
+In an effort to determine the effects of increasing truck size and weight limitations and making them uniform across the region, the Western Governors' Association (WGA) requested an additional analysis to the United States Department of Transportation's (U.S. DOT)

-Western Governors' Association (WGA) requested an additional analysis to the United States Department of Transportation's (U.S. DOT) Comprehensive Truck Size and Weight (CTS&W) Study.
+Comprehensive Truck Size and Weight (CTS&W) Study.
 The WGA requested the "Western Uniformity Scenario," an analysis to assess the impacts of lifting the longer combination vehicle size and weight freeze initiated in the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA).
 The WGA asked for this analysis to measure the impacts of truck size and weights limited only by the federal axle load limits, the federal bridge formula, and a maximum gross vehicle weight limit of 129,000 pounds.
 Figure 15 illustrates the states included in the analysis.

-Figure 15 Western Uniformity Scenario States
+Figure 15.
+The Western Uniformity Scenario States.

-(Source: Western Uniformity Scenario Analysis, A Regional Truck Size and Weight Scenario Requested by the Western Governor's Association, April, 2004)
+(Source: Western Uniformity Scenario Analysis, A Regional Truck Size and Weight Scenario Requested by the Western Governor's Association, April 2004)

-Most states in the scenario currently do not allow the truck size and weight limitations analyzed in the study, but several states indicated that even if permitted to do so, they would not increase truck size and weight to the scenario's limits.
+Most states in the scenario currently do not allow the truck size and weight limitations analyzed in the study but several states indicated that even if permitted to do so, they would not increase truck size and weight to the scenario's limits.

-Several major conventional and LCV combinations are used in the study.
-The major conventional truck combinations included the 5-axle tractor semi-trailer and the twin 28.5 foot double or STAA21 double.
-Major LCV combinations in the scenario include 1) 7-axle double or Rocky Mountain Double (RMD), 2) 8-axle B-train double, 3) 10-axle resource hauling double, 4) 9-axle Turnpike Double (TPD) and 5) triple trailer combination.
+Several major conventional and LCV combinations were used in the study.
+The major conventional truck combinations included the 5-axle tractor semi-trailer and the twin 28.5 foot double or STAA double.
+Major LCV combinations in the scenario included 1) 7-axle double or Rocky Mountain Double (RMD), 2) 8-axle B-train double, 3) 10-axle resource hauling double, 4) 9-axle Turnpike Double (TPD) and 5) triple trailer combination.
 The scenario states already allow some Longer Combination Vehicles but not all the scenario LCVs analyzed in this study.
-The scenario analysis itself focuses on estimating the impacts of removing the LCV freeze on 3 LCVs, 1) Rocky Mountain Doubles (RMD), 2) Turnpike Doubles (TPD) and 3) Triple-Trailer Combinations (Triples).
-Two scenario cases are developed for different trailer lengths resulting in 'High Cube' and 'Low Cube' cases.
-Figure 16 illustrates the LCVs vehicle combinations used in the scenario analysis.
+The scenario analysis itself focused on estimating the impacts of removing the LCV freeze on 3 LCVs, 1) Rocky Mountain Doubles (RMD), 2) Turnpike Doubles (TPD) and 3) Triple-Trailer Combinations (Triples).
+Two scenario cases were developed for different trailer lengths